aatwo/unreal-engine-qt-pro-generator/README.md

 # UnrealEngineQtProGenerator

-<b>What is this?</b> This tool helps you generate Qt project files on Windows for your Unreal Engine C++ projects, allowing you to open, run, build and debug your projects using Qt Creator.
+<b>What is this?</b> This tool helps you generate Qt project files on Windows for your Unreal Engine C++ projects.
+This allows you to open, run, build and debug your projects using Qt Creator.

 <b>Why the heck would you want to do this?</b>
 Well to be honest you probably wouldn't, but if you're like me and prefer Qt Creator to Visual Studio then this is the project for you!